 From the Heart Blog Hop – 10/28

 QAL by the Sea Block 12 – 11/3

-Linking Up:Disclaimer: *Links with asterisk indicate an affiliate link.
+Linking Up:Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.